espanso/website/docs/matches/forms.md

 macOS.
 To make forms completely navigable using the Tab key (including Lists, Selects and Buttons), you have to follow these steps:

-1. Open _System Preferences_
+1. Open _System Settings_
 2. Navigate to the Keyboard panel
-3. Open the _Keyboard Shortcuts_ tab
+3. Set the _Keyboard navigation_ toggle switch to "on".
-4. Near the bottom of the dialog, select "All controls".

 Then you should be able to use the Tab key to navigate between form controls.